Nurb4000/jam-py-v7/README.md

 ## With Jam.py, build business software - not technology stacks.

-Jam.py lets a single developer build an entire business application without having a complex web technology stack.
+Jam.py lets a single developer build an entire [business](https://northwind.pythonanywhere.com/) application without having a complex web technology stack.
 It does that due to:

 1. A full developer framework, not only a low-code tool.
 2. Deployment model is simple.
 Suitable even for Windows or offline / air-gapped networks.
 3. Modern application layer suitable to modernize existing systems without rebuilding everything.
+4. Runs accross desktop browsers and mobile devices while keeping a single application codebase.

 ## Installation and Launch